 - Notes and Exceptions: We do not require that the course you complete has a lab component.
 Bio-mechanics is NOT accepted to cover this prerequisite.
 AP or IB credits can be used to cover this prerequisite - please see below for minimum requirements.
-For application to the MPT program starting in 2020 (application to open in September 2019), Physics 12 will no longer be acceptable.
-Applicants must take the equivalent to UBC PHYS 101 (or higher) in order to meet the prerequisite requirement.
 A final mark of 72% (B) or higher is required."

 - English - 3 credits (or 1 term/half-year) in 1st year university level English OR the minimum required standard in an approved English Proficiency Examination (see 'English Prerequisite Requirement' section below for more information).
 AP or IB credits can also be used to cover this prerequisite - please see below for minimum requirements.